Android Bootloop Problem: How to Fix it Without Data Loss

 Note: you might have to use a different combination of keys to enter into Recovery Mode, depending on your device's model.

 Once this is done, make sure to reboot your Android device.
-This process with successfully fix the Android boot loop error and not cause any loss of data stored on your device stuck in boot loop.
+The first boot after clearing the Dalvik Cache may take 3–8 minutes longer than usual—this is normal, as Android is recompiling the cache from scratch.
+Do not interrupt the device during this initial boot.
+This process will successfully fix the Android boot loop error and not cause any loss of data stored on your device stuck in boot loop.

 Conclusion